 Record, produce, and release music by people in prison and returned citizens.

-We connect with musicians in prisons and develop relationships with prisons so that we can bring in recording gear and ensure the musicians have access to instruments and practice time.
-We ensure our recording and production is at a high level, so we can deliver projects that are competitive with other commercial releases.
+We connect with incarcerated musicians and gain access to prisons so that we can bring in recording gear and ensure the musicians have access to instruments and practice time.
+Our recording and production are held to the highest standards, ensuring every project is competitive in the music industry.
 Artists on our label own their masters and receive 60% of royalties during our exclusive license.
 Whenever incarcerated artists cannot be compensated, we hold the proceeds until their release or dispose of them according to their directives.

 Develop multimedia projects and events that bring stories to life and connect them to a wide audience.

-We complement musical releases and with music videos and documentaries.
+We complement musical releases with visual albums, music videos, and documentaries.
 We market our releases to a wide audience, seeking press coverage in major publications and in local news sources.
 We host vibrant and celebratory live events, and use visual storytelling to connect our incarcerated artists with a live audience.
 We regularly partner with prison-impacted grassroots activists doing frontline work, creating music and visuals that uplift their work.

 Train prison-impacted musicians in music, media, and administration skills.